Sparse reconstruction in spin systems I: iid spins: Introduction and main results

 Our motivation for defining different notions of clue and proving the corresponding small clue theorems was not just abstract curiosity.
 In forthcoming work, we will study sparse reconstruction for non-iid measures $\p$ --- primarily the Ising model and factor of iid spin systems.
 As we have explained, a small clue theorem may be considered as a baby noise sensitivity result.
 However, discrete Fourier analysis breaks down for non-iid measures, hence it is highly desirable to come up with possible replacements.
 For instance, we will prove a small clue theorem for any high temperature Curie-Weiss model (the Ising model on the complete graph) using the I-clue and a version of Theorem~\ref{t.Infoclue}.

 {\bf Acknowledgments.} We are grateful to Itai Benjamini for his inspiring question that started this project.
 Our work was supported by the ERC Consolidator Grant 772466 ``NOISE''.
 During most of this work, PG was a PhD student at the Central European University, Budapest.
-Thanks to Christophe Garban and Bal\'azs Szegedy for reading the thesis.
+Thanks to Christophe Garban and Bal\'azs Szegedy for reading the thesis, to Ohad Klein for a comment and a reference, and to two fantastic referees for their many corrections and suggestions.